Overview

 Visitors to the Belfast Rail Trail on the Passagassawaukeag (pronounced pas-uh-gas-uh-WAH-keg and conveniently shortened to Passy Rail Trail by locals) can see vintage trains at one end of the trail or watch shipwrights at work at the other end.
-In between, the 2.3-mile rail-trail passes through woods alongside the Passagassawakeag River.
+In between, the 2.3-mile rail trail passes through woods alongside the Passagassawakeag River.
 The trail, named for the indigenous spelling of that tidal river instead of the common name, is relatively flat with a packed gravel and crushed stone surface.

 A good place to start is the northern trailhead on Oak Hill Road, adjacent to the City Point Central Railroad Museum.
 Located in a vintage late-19th-century railroad station, the museum serves as the depot for the excursion train.
 Some of the rolling stock in use include electric locomotives, an observation car, a Pullman car, a coach/café car, and a caboose.
 The trailhead also is the terminus of the 47-mile Hills to Sea Trail, a walking path that heads west to the town of Unity.

 The trail continues along the river another mile, passing beneath the US 1 bridge and next to a potato processing plant, to the southern trailhead on Pierce Street.
-Here it connects to Belfast Harbor Walk at the Belfast Armistice Bridge (also known as Footbridge).
+Here it connects to the Belfast Harbor Walk at the Belfast Armistice Bridge (also known as Footbridge).
 The Harbor Walk connects to the Footbridge and continues south along the west side of the river, where the surface is a combination of asphalt and boardwalks.
 The southern end of the Harbor Walk has restaurants, docks, and shops, and hosts events and festivals.

 Lovely, flat, well kept.
 I started a bit further back at the Belfast Boathouse, walked all the way out and back for almost 6 miles.